openshift/cluster-api-actuator-pkg/docs/tests.md

 * ExecTime: >12m on AWS
 * Recommendations:
   * Update resource creation helper functions, and add parameters to specify workload names, replicas count, selectors, etc. Now it's almost impossible to say what is going on without looking into these functions.
-  * Specify selectors more strictly for the created workloads, now it's theoretically possible that created workload will be scheduled somewhere else and we could get false positive results.
   * Add more meaningful comments inside the test code, now it's not easy to figure out what is going on there.
   * Fix logging here, it is quite noisy, and do flood reports.
+  * Reduce amount of pods created
+  * Check where pods was actually scheduled

 This test checks nodes are properly draining during machine deletion and this process also respects PDBs (pod disruption budgets).
-During this test - a replication controller creating with 20 desired replicas, then PDB creating for this workload.
+During this test - machineset with two desired replicas and a replication controller with 20 desired replicas are creating, then PDB creating for this workload.
+Machines from the machinesets marking with labels to be sure that pods created by the replication controller will be scheduled there.
-After the replication controller is ready, machineset marking for deletion.
+After the replication controller is ready, one of the machines from the machineset marking for deletion.
 Along with the deletion process test checking that pods amount on the node is going down to 1 and RC has at most one non-ready replica.

 Test considered failed in case if more than 1 replica within RC detected as not ready during machineset deletion.
 That would mean that PDB constraints were violated.